Cultural Heritage Administration Sungnyemun Management Office

 One of the four main gates of the fortress built to protect the capital (present-day Seoul) of Joseon, this gatehouse is better known by its another name Namdaemun (“Great South Gate”), given since it is located on the south of the walled capital.

-The gate began to be built in 1395, just three years after the foundation of the Joseon Dynasty (1392-1910); completed three years later, it had since remained the oldest wooden building in Seoul until 2008.
+The gate began to be built in 1396, just two years after the foundation of the Joseon Dynasty (1392-1910); completed three years later, it had since remained the oldest wooden building in Seoul until 2008.

 The gate was renovated in 1448 and later between 1961 and 1963.